UselessPickles/diamondtel-m92-bluetooth/README.md

 ![DiamondTel Model 92 Portable Cellular Telephone](readme/DiamondTel_Model_92.JPG)

-The phone used 1G analog cellular technology ([AMPS](https://en.wikipedia.org/wiki/Advanced_Mobile_Phone_System)), which has been discontinued in US since 2008.
+The phone used 1G analog cellular technology ([AMPS](https://en.wikipedia.org/wiki/Advanced_Mobile_Phone_System)), which has been discontinued in the US since 2008.
 As such, it is impossible to activate service for this phone.

 See the contents and README in the `telephone` directory for more details.